ky2710/javascript-allonge-six/myAllonge/markdown/main_0_functions.md

 From this, we learn something: A pure function can contain a closure.

-X> If pure functions can contain closures, can a closure contain a pure function?
+> If pure functions can contain closures, can a closure contain a pure function?
 Using only what we've learned so far, attempt to compose a closure that contains a pure function.
 If you can't, give your reasoning for why it's impossible.

 Pure functions always mean the same thing because all of their "inputs" are fully defined by their arguments.
 Not so with a closure.
 If I present to you this pure function `(x, y) => x + y`, we know exactly what it does with `(2, 2)`.
 But what about this closure: `(y) => x + y`?
 We can't say what it will do with argument `(2)` without understanding the magic for evaluating the free variable `x`.